Journey-Q/socialmedia_service/README.md

 # 📱 SocialMedia Service

 A backend **microservice** that powers core social media features — user posts, comments, likes, and following relationships.
-It is designed to be part of a larger **microservices architecture**.
+It is designed to be part of a larger **event-driven microservices architecture**.

 ---